 The South Capitol Street Corridor Project calls for replacing the Frederick Douglass Memorial Bridge and transforming related sections of urban freeway into a beautiful scenic boulevard that increases pedestrian and vehicular safety, improves multimodal transportation options, increases community accessibility and supports economic development on both sides of the Anacostia River.

 While preliminary engineering and right of way land acquisition for the project have been underway since January 2012, final federal environmental approval and construction funding are still pending.
-The District Department of Transportation (DDOT) anticipates procuring a design-build contract for constructing initial phases of the project in 2013.
+The District Department of Transportation (DDOT) was awaiting design-build contract for constructing initial phases of the project.

 Key project elements include: